South Africa's manufacturing output down 0.8 percent y/y in May

-JOHANNESBURG, July 11 South Africa's manufacturing output fell 0.8 percent year-on-year in May, contracting less than expected, after falling by 4.2 percent in April, Statistics South Africa said on Tuesday.
+JOHANNESBURG, July 11 (Reuters) - South Africa's manufacturing output fell 0.8 percent year-on-year in May, contracting less than expected, after falling by 4.2 percent in April, Statistics South Africa said on Tuesday.

 Economists polled by Reuters had forecast manufacturing volumes would contract by 4.5 percent year-on-year in May.